guoyanb/CMRL/README.md

 # CMRL
 Causal Metapath-based Heterogeneous Graph Modeling and Synergistic Representation Learning for disease triple-wise association mining
-Submitted to journal IEEE Transactions on Knowledge and Data Engineering
+Submitted to journal IEEE Transactions on Neural Networks and Learning Systems

 Complete code and data are coming